HotskyTrotsky/Final-BBA-patch-Salad-Wacky-mod/README.md

 flying boats have been brought back to tfb stats and should not be over powered

+Horse equipment cost increased but still less than that in tfb mod

 TFB changes that have made their way into this mod:

 -FLOATING_HARBOR_INITIAL_SUPPLY_FLOW increased from 2.6 to 3.0